davispuh/BitcoinTxExporter/README.md

 # BitcoinTxExporter

-Quickly hacked up Ruby script for donwloading transaction data from Blockchain.info for specified addresses and to CSV export
+Quickly hacked up Ruby script for downloading transaction data from Blockchain.info for specified addresses and to CSV export

 ## Unlicense